robotology/gesture-recognition/README.md

 - [Hierarchical Image Representation](https://github.com/robotology/himrep)

 ##### Cmaking the project
 The project is composed of four modules.
-The gestureRecognition and gestureRecognitionStereo modules can be used independently from the others.
-If you don't have kinect, gestureRecognition will not be built.
-If you don't have stereo-vision, gestureRecognitionStereo will not be built.
+The `gestureRecognition` and `gestureRecognitionStereo` modules can be used independently from the others.
+If you don't have kinect, `gestureRecognition` will not be built.
+If you don't have `stereo-vision`, `gestureRecognitionStereo` will not be built.

-##### Running the gestureRecognition module
+##### Running the gestureRecognition
 In order to utilize this module, `KinectServer` (coded in [kinect-wrapper](https://github.com/robotology/kinect-wrapper.git)) is to be running.
 Then, gestureRecognition can be launched.
 It will start immediately to recognize gestures belonging to the pool depicted in `app/conf/supported_actions_easy.jpg`.

-##### Running the gestureRecognitionStereo module
+##### Running the gestureRecognitionStereo
 It can run without any dependency.
 It requires some commands to start recognizing.
 In particular, you can write on the rpc port
 - **"pos"** to save the initial position.
 - **"rec"** to start recognizing.